Deltares-research/SPUIS/docs/source/tutorial.rst

 Creating the input file
 --------------------------------
 The input file (``.in``) can now be created.
 The standard format for input files contains comments (``**``) to help the user with the set-up.
 A completed input file for discharge sluice Bath, that includes the examples above as profiles 1, 5 and 13, is shown here.
-This file can be copied and re-used to create your own schematization.
+The result of the full schematization is shown in the `Example <https://spuis.readthedocs.io/en/latest/examples.html>`_ chapter.
+The input file below can be copied and re-used to create your own schematization.

 .. code-block:: none